miromannino/Contributions-Importer-For-Github/README.md

     importer.set_max_changes_per_file(max_amount)

 Maximum number of changes per file.
 By default for each change (line of code changed, added or removed) a line of mock code is changed.
-Instead, `set_max_changes_per_file()` would limit the number of generated mock code for extreme cases where too many lines of codes are changes (e.g. SQL database dump).
+Instead, `set_max_changes_per_file()` would limit the number of generated mock codes for extreme cases where too many lines of codes are changed (e.g. SQL database dump).
 The default is 5.

 ### Collapse multiple changes into one

     importer.set_collapse_multiple_changes_to_one(true)

 It allows the importer to collapse several lines of changes to just one per commit, and one per type of file.
-This allows avoiding excessive growth of files size.
+This allows for avoiding excessive growth of file size.
 The default is set to True.

 ### Maximum number of changes per commit

     importer.set_commit_max_amount_changes(max_amount)

 The maximum number of changes (line of code changed, added or removed) that a commit can have.
 Commits with many changes are disadvantaged in GitHub.
-Most likely these large commits could have been split in many smaller ones.
-GitHub users that know how contributions are calculated are prone to do several smaller commits instead, while in private repository this could not be necessary, especially in smaller teams.
+Most likely these large commits could have been split into many smaller ones.
+GitHub users who know how contributions are calculated are prone to do several smaller commits instead, while in a private repository, this could not be necessary, especially in smaller teams.
 The default is -1, and it is to indicate no limits.

 ### Maximum time backward

     importer.set_changes_commits_max_time_backward(max_amount)

 If `set_commit_max_amount_changes()` has been used, a commit could be split.
-In that case this value decides how long these commits could go in the past.
-The idea is that a big commit is likely composed by several features that could have been committed in different commits.
+In that case, this value decides how long these commits could go in the past.
+The idea is that a big commit is likely composed of several features that could have been committed in different commits.
 These changes would have been some time before the actual real commit.
 The time is in seconds, the default is 4 days (good in simpler projects where there is a "backup" commit every week).

 ### Ignore Before Date